shahshelby/parallaxsample-js/README.md

-# Parallax Website with JavaScript
+# Parallax Website Sample with JavaScript

 This project demonstrates a parallax scrolling effect using JavaScript, creating an immersive user experience.